• Skip to primary navigation

 The owners of the land have included Albert and Suzanne Johnston, the former tax collector, Joy Allen Lands, owned by Lynn Lafferty, a member of Bunnell’s planning board, Georgia Durshimer Thibodeaux, Steven Durshimer, and Nell and James Brown Sr., according to property appraiser records.

-See the full rezoning materials here.
+See the full rezoning materials here..

-Asking tough questions is increasingly met with hostility.
 The political climate—nationally and right here in Flagler County—is at war with fearless reporting.
-Officials and powerbrokers often prefer echo chambers to accountability.
-They want news that flatters, not news that informs.
-They want stenographers.
-We give them journalism.
-You know by now, after 16 years, that FlaglerLive won’t be intimidated.
+Your support is FlaglerLive's best armor.
+After 16 years, you know FlaglerLive won’t be intimidated.
 We dig.
-We don't sanitize to pander or please.
+We don’t sanitize to pander or please.
 We report reality, no matter who it upsets.
 Even you.
-But standing up to this kind of pressure requires resources.
-We need a community that values courage over comfort.
+Imagine Flagler County without that kind of local coverage.
 Stand with us, and help us hold the line.
-Fund the journalism they don't want you to read.
-No paywall.
-But it's not free.
-Take a moment, become a champion of enlightening journalism.
+There’s no paywall—but it’s not free. become a champion of enlightening journalism.
 Any amount helps.
-We’re a 501(c)(3) non-profit news organization.
-Donations are tax deductible.
+FlaglerLive is a 501(c)(3) non-profit news organization, and donations are tax deductible.

 You may donate openly or anonymously.